NOOGAtoday City Guide Work Banner

 Altoid tins

 Did you know that the large tins for Altoids are made in Chattanooga?
-The Wrigley Manufacturing Co. on Jersey Pike has been producing the tins that are distributed across the US since 2006.
+The Wrigley Manufacturing Co. on Jersey Pike has been producing the recognizable containers and distributing them across the US since 2006.

 Tow truck